micheles/micheles.github.io/_posts/2013-05-17-the-story-of-Miriam-island.md

 therefore we had to look at ways to reduce the data transfer.
 In order to do so, we had a look at our exposure and we discovered that it was clusterized, i.e. we had groups of geographically close assets.
-Clearly if 10 assets are close to the same ground motion field, we can transfer that ground motion field only once, not 10 times.
+Clearly if ten assets are close to the same ground motion field, we can transfer that ground motion field only once, not ten times.
 That observation made a gigantic difference: with that optimization for the first time we were able to run the computation on the cluster, by using all of the cores, by fitting in RAM and without being dominated by the database.
 This is a story with a happy ending, and here are the numbers of one of our latest runs:

-Number of hazard sites:
+Number of hazard sites: 1792
-  1792
-Average number of ruptures per site:
+Average number of ruptures per site: 229,030
-  229,030
-Estimated disk space on db:
+Estimated disk space on db: 6,262 MB
-  6,262 MB
-Number of assets:
+Number of assets: 5,689
-  5,689
-Number of tasks:
+Number of tasks: 290
-  290
-Computation time: (to be divided by #tasks)
-  28,011 s
-Getting data time: (to be divided by #tasks)
+Computation time: (to be divided by #tasks) 28,011 s Getting data time: (to be divided by #tasks) 23,573 s Post processing time: 88 s
-  23,573 s
-Post processing time:
-  88 s
-Maximum memory allocated by a single task:
+Maximum memory allocated by a single task: 348 MB Maximum memory used on a worker: 19.6 GB
-  348 MB
-Maximum memory used on a worker:
-  19.6 GB
-Running time:
+Running time: 7m2s
-  7m2s

-Yes, you have read correctly, the computation that brought our cluster to its knees now is performed in 7 minutes!
-And it takes only 15% of the available memory!
+Yes, you have read correctly, the computation that brought our cluster to its knees now was performed in 7 minutes!
+And it was taking only 15% of the available memory!

 The problem was solved and Miriam went on vacation...